aerogear/aerogear.org/_posts/2015-04-20-feedhenry-push-templates.md

 ![choose template](/img/news/2015-04-20-feedhenry-push-templates/1.png)

-Now you have 3 projects one server and two client projects.
+Now you have 3 apps one cloud app and two client apps.

 ![app structure](/img/news/2015-04-20-feedhenry-push-templates/5.png)

 The server is a simple CRUD application for Categories.
-The client project called console is the "management inteface" here you can create and delete Categories.
+The client app called console is the "management inteface" here you can create and delete Categories.
 These categories are used by the mobile client to "subscribe" to.
 For example I have a sports news site and I push messages about different sports to the mobile users.
 The users "subscribe" to different sports they want to receive notifications about.

 With this generated project all that is left todo is connect the Unified Push Server to this project, first go to openshift.com and create an UPS instance, search on AeroGear pick a name and "Create Application".
 For more information on how to set up a unified push server on openshift have a look at our [documentation](/docs/unifiedpush/ups_userguide/index/#openshift).
-Now you have a running UPS on openshift you need to login and create an "application" that will be used by your Feedhenry projects to send push notifications.
+Now you have a running UPS on openshift you need to login and create an "application" that will be used by your Feedhenry apps to send push notifications.
 Note down the `Application ID`, `Master Secret` and the `Server URL` as we going to need those later on.

 Next we need to do two things we need create a "Service connector" for UPS and we need to tell the Cloud App the `GUID` of the "Service connector" so that it can use this to send messages to UPS.
 First we setup the "Service connector" to connect to our openshift UPS instance, go to the `Services & APIs` tab and click `Provision mBaaS Service/API`: